-7. Reporting on CPOMS during closures:
+9. Reporting on CPOMS during closures

-All DSLs will have remote access to the register/database of all vulnerable children and other safeguarding records when working off site.
+All DSLs will have remote access to the Vulnerable Pupil register and other safeguarding records when working off site.
+The DSL will check CPOMs alerts daily.

-ALL contact or attempts to contact parents, other agencies and colleagues MUST be recorded on CPOMS in the usual way.
-A COVID-19 tab should be created so that staff can clearly identify the remote circumstances when incidents occurred.
+Contact or attempts to contact parents, other agencies and colleagues MUST be recorded on CPOMS in the usual way.
+If staff are unable to follow up on an action (such as illness) then they will need to inform the Senior DSL who will reallocate the action.
+A COVID-19 category has been created so that staff can clearly identify the remote circumstances when incidents occurred.